10,000+ devices installed throughout medical campus and remote sites

 We worked closely with the client and were able to create a transition and implementation plan with milestones and specific target dates.
 Site visits, regular meetings, and open and constructive dialog helped in customizing our existing procedures to meet the current and future requirements and streamline the entire service delivery process.

 The client has been enjoying a significant decrease in the number of unsatisfied users and complaints that, at the time of transition, were numbering in the double digits per day; they are now nearly non-existent.
 NTS implemented process improvements to help document devices with abnormal failure rates and a policy of replacing instead of repairing equipment that is at end of life.
-Our team utilizes the Orion Blue Book to help determine the feasibility of repair of a particular device.
+Our team utilizes fair market value to help determine the feasibility of repair of a particular device.
 In addition to obvious cost savings, this policy helps keep current technology on users’ desktops.

 Employee development has increased significantly for client personnel through our creation of a self-funding training reserve.
 Training is funded by a portion of warranty reimbursement NTS receives for performing vendor repairs for the client.
 This has led to the development of numerous NTS and client personnel receiving promotions in our respective organizations and the occasion to promote from within to other strategic areas, which has lead to very high departmental morale.